tamerthamoqa/facenet-pytorch-glint360k/README.md

                         (REQUIRED) Absolute path to the dataset folder to generate a csv file containing the paths of the images for triplet loss.
-  --csv_name CSV_NAME   Required name of the csv file to be generated.
+  --csv_name CSV_NAME   Required name of the csv file to be generated (default: 'vggface2.csv').
 ```
-1. Type in ```python train_triplet.py -h``` to see the list of options of training.
+2. Type in ```python train_triplet.py -h``` to see the list of options of training.
  &nbsp;

-    __Note:__ '--dataroot' and '--lfw' arguments are required!
+    __Note:__ '--dataroot' and '--lfw' arguments are required

-2. To train run ```python train_triplet.py --dataroot "absolute path to dataset folder" --lfw "absolute path to LFW dataset folder"```
+3. To train run ```python train_triplet.py --dataroot "absolute path to dataset folder" --lfw "absolute path to LFW dataset folder"```
-3. To resume training run ```python train_triplet.py --resume "path to model checkpoint: (model.pt file)" --dataroot "absolute path to dataset folder" --lfw "absolute path to LFW dataset folder"```
+4. To resume training run ```python train_triplet.py --resume "path to model checkpoint: (model.pt file)" --dataroot "absolute path to dataset folder" --lfw "absolute path to LFW dataset folder"```
-4. (optional) To resume training but skipping the triplet generation process if it was done already run ```python train_triplet.py --training_triplets_path "datasets/training_triplets.npy" --resume "path to model checkpoint: (model.pt file)" --dataroot "absolute path to dataset folder" --lfw "absolute path to LFW dataset folder"```
+5. (optional) To __resume training__ but with __skipping the triplet generation process__ if it was done already run ```python train_triplet.py --training_triplets_path "datasets/training_triplets.npy" --resume "path to model checkpoint: (model.pt file)" --dataroot "absolute path to dataset folder" --lfw "absolute path to LFW dataset folder"```

 ```
 usage: train_triplet.py [-h] --dataroot DATAROOT --lfw LFW